opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

  * Submit patches.
 If you're not yet a committer, please provide patches as pull requests citing the relevant issue.
    Even when you do have push access to the repository, pull requests are a good way to get feedback on changes.

+### Branches and Branch Protection

+As of January 2019, we have begun work on OTP 2.x and are using a Git branching model derived from [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).
+All development will occur on the `dev-1.x` and `dev-2.x` branches.
+Only release commits setting the Maven artifact version to a non-snapshot number should be pushed to the `master` branch of OTP.
+All other changes to master should result from fast-forward merges of a Github pull request from the `dev-1.x` branch.
+In turn, all changes to `dev-1.x` should result from a fast-forward merge of a Github pull request for a single feature, fix, or other change.
+These pull requests are subject to code review.
+We require two pull request approvals from OTP leadership committee members or designated code reviewers from two different organizations.
+We also have validation rules ensuring that the code compiles and all tests pass before pull requests can be merged.

+The `dev-2.x` branch is managed similarly to `dev-1.x` but because it's rapidly changing experimental code worked on by relatively few people, we require only one pull request approval from a different organization than the author.
+Merges will not occur into `master` from `dev-2.x` until that branch is sufficiently advanced and receives approval from the OTP project leadership committee.

 ### Issues and commits